 I haven't spent much time in Europe, as I like to travel more for nature and wildlife, but I have explored parts of the United Kingdom's more remote coasts as part of the expedition team for Noble Caledonia.

-The United Kingdom technically includes the 'countries' of England, Scotland, Wales and Northern Ireland.
-However, I will treat it here, as they do internationally, as one country.
-They recently voted to remain separate from the European Union.
-The United Kingdom includes some overseas territories, such as the Pitcairn Island group, which I will treat separately.
+The United Kingdom technically includes the 'countries' of England, Scotland, Wales and Northern Ireland, and so these are treated separately.
+They collectively recently voted to remain separate from the European Union.